Stochastic Neural Network Symmetrisation in Markov Categories: Application and numerical results

 \paragraph{Our approach}

-Rather than relying on an intrinsically equivariant neural network, we obtain $\gamma$ itself through stochastic symmetrisation.
+Rather than relying on an intrinsically equivariant neural network, we obtain $\pre$ itself through stochastic symmetrisation.
 All up, our architecture is as follows:

 This corresponds to symmetrising $\nn_k$ using the recursive approach described in Remark \ref{rem:recursive-symmetrisation}, and then again averaging the result as in Section \ref{sec:deterministic-symmetrisation}.
-Here $\nn_k : \X \to \Y$ is again some unconstrained neural network, and $\gamma_1 : (\X, \act_\X) \to (\G, \mul)$ is again some morphism in $\Stoch^\G$, which means that $\gamma$ is a morphism in this category also.
-However, now $\gamma_0 : \X \to \G$ is an unconstrained morphism in $\Stoch$, and so can be chosen more freely.
+Here $\nn_k : \X \to \Y$ is again some unconstrained neural network, and $\pre_0 : (\X, \act_\X) \to (\G, \mul)$ is again some morphism in $\Stoch^\G$, which means that $\pre$ is a morphism in this category also.
+However, now $\pre_1 : \X \to \G$ is an unconstrained morphism in $\Stoch$, and so can be chosen more freely.
+For example, $\pre_1$ can have the same form as \eqref{eq:kim-gamma-architecture}, but where its ``backbone'' neural network, $\eta$, and $\proj$ are now completely unconstrained rather than $\G$-equivariant.